Stephen Manes

-Stephen Manes (born January 8, 1949) is the author of the 2011 nonfiction book Where Snowflakes Dance and Swear: Inside the Land of Ballet.
+Stephen Manes (born January 8, 1949) is an American author, magazine columnist, and screenwriter known for the 2011 nonfiction book Where Snowflakes Dance and Swear: Inside the Land of Ballet.
 Its subject, the workings of a ballet company, marked a significant departure for an author best known for his journalism on technology and his books for children.

+Early life and education

+Born and raised in Pittsburgh.
+He attended the University of Chicago and earned a Bachelor of Arts degree in cinema from the School of Cinematic Arts at the University of Southern California.